 Enacted in 2017 (2017 Act 69, § C.1), the Vermont Green Mountain Secure Retirement Plan is a state-run, voluntary multiple-employer plan for employers with 50 or fewer employees and no retirement plan.
 Employers that choose to participate must auto-enroll their employees, who can opt out.
 Self-employed individuals are also able to participate.

 The plan initially was set to launch in early 2019.
 However, the state delayed implementation pending the federal DOL’s issuance of final regulations on multiple-employer plans.
-According to program website, the Green Mountain Secure Retirement Board is working to launch the program in 2021.
+According to the program website, the Green Mountain Secure Retirement Board was working to launch the program in 2021, but there have been no board meetings or updates to the program website since February 2021.

 In April 2021, the state enacted VirginiaSaves (2021 Ch.
-556), an automatic-enrollment, payroll-deduction IRA program for private-sector employees.
+556), an automatic-enrollment, payroll-deduction IRA program, known as RetirePath Virginia, for private-sector employees.
 For-profit and not-for-profit employers with at least 25 employees that have been operating for at least two years must participate unless they offer an auto-enrollment payroll-deduction IRA or qualified retirement plan.
 Other employers may elect to participate voluntarily, but must ensure their participation does not create an ERISA plan.
 Participating employers will have no fiduciary responsibility for the program.

 Employees age 18 or older who work at least 30 hours per week and have Virginia taxable income are eligible to participate.
 Employers must auto-enroll eligible employees, but employees may opt out at any time.
 Employer contributions are prohibited.